ibm-cloud-docs/vmwaresolutions/services/managing-entrust-dc.md

 2. Right-click **KC1** or **KC2**, and then click **Open Console**.
 3. Log in to the console by using the console credentials that you can find on the Entrust DataControl service details page.

-For more information, see [Ordering services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).
+For more information, see [Ordering services for {{site.data.keyword.vcf-auto-short}} instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).

 ## Enabling internet access for the Entrust DataControl virtual machines
 {: #managing-entrust-dc-internet-access}

 For Entrust DataControl v4.3.2 and later, {{site.data.keyword.vmwaresolutions_short}} provides automatic renewal support for Entrust licenses with the Call Home feature enabled.
-For vCenter Server instances that are not private-only, Entrust DataControl is deployed with firewall and SNAT (Source Network Address Translation) rules that are defined on the management services ESG **mgmt-nsx-edge**.
+For {{site.data.keyword.vcf-auto-short}} instances that are not private-only, Entrust DataControl is deployed with firewall and SNAT (Source Network Address Translation) rules that are defined on the management services ESG **mgmt-nsx-edge**.

 These rules enable internet access for the Entrust virtual machines (VMs).
 If internet access is not enabled, the license that is applied to your Entrust DataControl installation will expire after a year.